 WeWork and Meetup Need Branding Help

 Meetup has a stronger brand identity than WeWork.
 WeWork has a really weak brand identity.

 For example, their colors are charcoal grey, light grey and white.
 They have no logo on their site.
 There is absolutely nothing memorable about WeWork’s current brand or website.
 There needs to be a big push to develop a stronger brand identity for WeWork.
 This brand then needs to unite Meetup as a subbrand of WeWork.

 For a look at doing this right, look no further than Salesforce.
 The online customer management software company has acquired numerous platforms such as ExactTarget, Sequence and Steelbrick to name a few.
 Here’s what Sequence’s homepage looked like a few months before merging with Salesforce.

+Salesforce acquired Sequence and the website was updated to clearly reflect this acquisition.
 The second homepage very clearly informs the visitor and unites the two brands under the Salesforce umbrella.
 It also helps to add “A Salesforce Company” under the logo.

 Meetup Needs to Cross Sell WeWork’s Services